clunion/arise/README.md

 ## Current state

-Most things of the development environment are set up.
+Most things of the development environment like
 Git and a repository on Github are set up.

 ## Maintainer of arise